tilemill-project/tilemill/_posts/docs/crashcourse/0202-01-01-introduction.md

 ---
 ## Step-by-step instructions for making maps

 Want to get started making maps in minutes?
 This crash course will walk through the critical steps to design your maps in TileMill.
-We'll teach you the basics on making incredible maps and show you want you need to know to get mapping quick.
+We'll teach you the basics on making incredible maps and show you what you need to know to get mapping quickly.

 <small class='note' markdown='1'>
 <h3>Have you taken the tour?</h3>